Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 In case the device was detected to be healthy, the system looks for an open outage ticket for this device and resolves it in case it exists.

-In the following [diagram](https://app.diagrams.net/#G1ZAQSFthTrg4w2RGuzINR03LNlT54aOpZ) it's possible see the relationship of this microservice with the others.
+In the following diagram is possible see the relationship of this microservice with the others.
 ![IMAGE: hawkeye-outage-monitor_microservice_relationships](img/system_overview/use_cases/hawkeye-outage-monitor_microservice_relationships.png){loading=lazy}

 #### Last-contact-report microservice